SkymouseStudios/overt-site/_posts/2019-03-20-the-road-ahead.md

 ---

-title: Overt Network Launches OvertTV
+title: Overt Network Launches Catholic Youtube Channel OvertTV
 layout: post
 description: What is OvertTV?
 Catholic Entertainment.
 But we're also more than just that.
 Our mission is to bring Catholic Truth to the next generation in the Catholic Church.
-image: '/assets/images/water.jpg'
+image: '/assets/images/over-cover-image-v3.png'
-permalink: "/posts/the-road-ahead.html"
+permalink: "/posts/overt-networ-launches-catholic-youtube-channel-overt-tv.html"

 ---